KirkHendrick/lightning-test-framework/README.md

 foo;    // baz
 ```

-Using these we can unit test components using any NodeJS-based Javascript testing suite.
+We can use this to unit test components using any NodeJS-based Javascript testing suite.

 ```javascript
 // Mocha